Working with people who learn differently is far from run of the mill. It’s a challenging and rewarding world where we meet new hurdles, every day.

 If you have time to read Helen’s personal journey, which you will find a link to on this page, you will enjoy a fascinating and captivating insight into the history of the discovery of dyslexia and the parts Helen and her centre have played.

-Helen still regularly lends her wisdom and guidance to Helen Arkell although she has now passed the day-to-day running of the Centre to a team of trustees and trusted professionals.
+The Charity is now run by a team of trustees, our CEO and trusted professionals.
 That team plays its part as the new stewards of dyslexia, still campaigning for greater recognition of the dyslexic cause, and continuing to innovate and move knowledge forward.

 At the same time it has accepted the baton of supporting individual dyslexics and training and mentoring those who will, in turn, keep on championing long into the future.
 The testimonials you will find in this section of the site bear witness to the fine efforts of the staff whose profiles also appear on these pages.